-As pupils prepared to head back into the classroom, education minister Patrizio Bianchi told Italian media on Sunday evening that the government would do everything in its power to ensure schools remain open, and has put a range of strategies in place to make this happen.
+Italy’s education minister Patrizio Bianchi had previously said before schools reopened in September that the government would do everything in its power to ensure they would remain open as far as possible, and has put a range of strategies in place to make this happen.

 The most significant change this year is the requirement for school staff, external workers, and parents – basically anyone who isn’t a student – to show a green pass in order to gain access to school premises.